-Digital Transformation is the process by which companies embed technologies across their businesses to drive fundamental change.
+Digital Transformation is not just building digital infrastructure: it is the process by which companies embed technologies across their businesses to drive fundamental change.
 The benefits?
 Increased efficiency, greater business agility, and, ultimately, the unlocking of new value for employees, customers, and shareholders.

 The business mandates behind the term–to rethink old operating models, to deliver rich digital experiences, to experiment more, to become more agile in your ability to respond to customers and rivals–aren’t going anywhere.
 For many companies, Digital Transformation is a matter of survival.